 Micah enjoys spending time in the outdoors with his wonderful wife Jenny, their son Russell and their dog Lulu.
 Together they are avid skiers, cyclists, and hikers.

 Nathan P. (Nate) Roberts

 Nathan obtained his undergraduate degree from the University of Washington and his J.D., magna cum laude, from Seattle University School of Law.
-Nathan joined the firm as an intern during the firm's inception in 2006, and he continued his work at Connelly Law Offices while he completed law school.
-Prior to returning to the firm full-time, Nathan also served as a judicial extern to the Honorable Ronald B. Leighton, U.S. District Court for the Western District Court of Washington, and by designation at the U.S. Court of Appeals for the Ninth Circuit.
+He began his work at Connelly Law Offices during law school, working in the firm’s first class of Summer Associates.
+Prior to returning to the firm full-time, Nathan also served as a Law Clerk Extern to the Honorable Ronald B. Leighton, U.S. District Court for the Western District Court of Washington, and by designation at the U.S. Court of Appeals for the Ninth Circuit.

 Julie A. Kays